davatorium/rofi/doc/rofi-manpage.markdown

     ln -s /usr/bin/dmenu /usr/bin/rofi

-## SIGNALS

-`HUP`

-    If in daemon mode, reload the configuration from Xresources. (commandline arguments still override Xresources).

 ## THEMING

 With **rofi** 0.15.4 we have a new way of specifying colors, the old settings still apply (for now).